rocky/python-spark/NEW-FEATURES.rst

 Introduction
 ============

-The original version of this Earley parser, circa 2000, was pretty awesome for its age.
+The original version of this Earley parser, circa 2000, was pretty awesome for at that time.
 It was remarkably fast, and small: one Python file.
 Some care was put into making it run fast.

 That made it easy to embed in a project.
 In fact at one time it was